GesaLaura/bioinfo-utils/uid2TM_localstructure_vs_AFDBstructure/README.md

 Confirm the installation:
 > TMalign -h

+## Usage
-## UsageThe script is configured by modifying the variables at the top of the file to match your specific experiment.
+The script is configured by modifying the variables at the top of the file to match your specific experiment.

 1. **Configure script variables:**
 Open the script and edit the configuration section: